Tobi Lou: 2019–2022: Live on Ice, Lingo Starr, and Non-Perishable

-2023–present: Baggy Weather, Sorry I'm Late, and Decent
+2023–present: Baggy Weather and 'Decent

 On March 31, 2023, he released the album Baggy Weather, featuring guest appearances from Chief Keef and eaJ, as an exclusive on his TobiLoop app.
 A 'mini-version' of the album was released the same day on streaming services.
 On May 5, 2023, he released the Sorry I'm Late EP.
 Adeyemi joined T-Pain on his "Escape From Wiscansin: The Invasion" tour in the summer of 2023.
 On June 30, 2023, he released the album 'Decent, featuring guest appearances from Dame D.O.L.L.A., Polo G, rä lomac, Glassface, Chief Keef, Saba, and internetboy.
 In August 2023, he announced the "Perish Blue" tour with grouptherapy.
 The tour begins on September 21, 2023 in Houston, and ends on October 29, 2023 in Phoenix.
 On September 15, 2023, he released the single "Cobra" featuring Young Thug.
+He released the Perish Blue (Fall Tour) EP with producer Farada on September 22, 2023.
 On October 23, 2023, Adeyemi performed as K'Sante in the League of Legends virtual band Heartsteel, alongside Baekhyun, ØZI, and Cal Scruby, in the band's debut single, "Paranoia".
+The group performed the song at the 2023 League of Legends World Championship.

+He released Young Bopalopalous, a collaborative EP with producer Farada in April 2024.
+He released his album Diabolical <3 on May 27, 2025 and his album Same Old Jeans (Ripped Jeans) on May 13, 2026.

+Personal life

+Adeyemi's sister Tomi Adeyemi is a novelist and author of the fantasy novel Children of Blood and Bone.